Police pursuit in Kansas ends in fatal shooting in Missouri

 PITTSBURG, Kan.
 (AP) – Authorities in Kansas and Missouri are investigating an officer-involved fatal shooting after a police pursuit in both states.

-The Kansas Bureau of Investigation says in a news release that an officer from the Pittsburg Police Department attempted a traffic stop early Friday morning because the license tag was registered to a different vehicle.
-The driver failed to stop.
+The Kansas Bureau of Investigation says in a news release that an officer from the Pittsburg Police Department attempted to stop a 2007 Toyota Camry early Friday morning at approximately midnight because the license tag was registered to a different vehicle.
+The driver failed to stop and a police pursuit ensued.

-When the fleeing vehicle became disabled along the Kansas and Missouri state line, the driver ran out of it with a shotgun into a field.
+When the fleeing vehicle became disabled along the Kansas and Missouri state line, the driver ran out of the Camry with a shotgun into a field.
 The officer pursued on foot into Barton County, Missouri, where the shooting occurred.

 The driver, identified as 34-year-old Jeremy Pelican of Pittsburg, died at Pittsburg hospital of his injuries.
 No officers were hurt.